shadyashraf174/Registration_App/README.md

-By clicking on this button, a modal window appears in which there is a user greeting with indicating the name in terminal
+By clicking on this button, a modal window appears in which there is a user greeting with indicating the name in Logcat